Professor Douglas MacMillan

 - - 01227 (82)4902

-I seek to work with committed organisations and individuals to produce excellent, high impact original research.
-My research interests are, in broad terms, related to biodiversity and forestry economics.
-Currently, I am especially focused on economic valuation of ecosystem services, incentive systems for ecosystem conservation, human-wildlife conflict, and conservation/land use planning and policy.
+My research interests are, in broad terms, related to biodiversity and land use economics including the economic valuation of ecosystem services, incentive systems for ecosystem conservation, human-wildlife conflict, and conservation/land use planning and policy.

 I am passionate about learning and teaching.
-I enjoy teaching economics and explaining its relevance to conserving biodiversity and the planet!
-I teach on a wide range of modules in the School as part of our MSc programmes and I find it very rewarding to teach students from a wide variety of academic backgrounds and interests.
+I enjoy teaching economics and explaining its relevance to conserving biodiversity and the planet.
+I teach on a wide range of modules in the School as part of our BSc, BA and MSc programmes and find it very rewarding to teach students from a wide variety of academic backgrounds and interests.
 I also travel overseas to deliver short courses in biodiversity economics which are specifically designed for students in those countries with no previous knowledge of economics.

-I believe in inter-disciplinarity!
-The complex challenges biodiversity conservation demands an interdisciplinary approach and I very much enjoy working with academics from other disciplines.back to top
+I believe in inter-disciplinarity.
+The complex challenges of biodiversity conservation demands an interdisciplinary approach and I very much enjoy working with academics from other disciplines.back to top

 back to top